azat-co/aws-intermediate/02-modules.md

 ---

-## `azat-key` must exist before running this template... can we provide it later?
+## `azat-aws-course` must exist before running this template... can we provide it later?
 Yes, it's a template!

 ---